lmburns/kimbox/README.md

 </details>

 ### Name
 The name came about because I had originally thought I was going to create a combination of the kimbie dark and gruvbox colorschemes.
-It's too late to change the name now.
+It's too late to change it now.

 ### Extras
 - There is a supplemental TextMate theme in the `extras` directory.
 This can be used with [`bat`](https://github.com/sharkdp/bat) or SublimeText.